Techtonica/curriculum/practice/pull-request-review-practice.md

 - How does the PR review process enhance code quality and collaboration?
 - How can you break down work and share progress effectively with your trio or mentor?

-## Common Mistakes / Misconceptions
-- **Overlooking the PR structure:** Avoid unclear titles or missing descriptions in PRs.
-- **Ignoring feedback:** Actively engage with feedback to show accountability.
-- **Miscommunication in collaboration:** Ensure clarity when describing changes or feedback.

 ## Supplemental Materials
 - [GitHub Documentation: Creating a Pull Request](https://docs.github.com/en/pull-requests)
 - [Best Practices for Code Review](https://google.github.io/eng-practices/review/)

-## Real-World Application
-The ability to read, understand, and critique others’ code is a critical skill for software development.
-This exercise mirrors professional workflows where collaboration and peer review ensure the quality and maintainability of software projects.

 ## Independent Practice
 Participants will continue working on their Week 8 project (Game with API) while practicing the PR review process to balance individual and collaborative work effectively.

-## Challenge
-Participants should aim to resolve all comments in their PR review while providing constructive feedback to their feedback partner's pull request.